ctasca/fabric-completion/README.md

     Enabled by default.

-    To disable add add the following line to your `.bashrc`:
+    To disable add add the following line to your `.bashrc` or `.zshrc`:

     ```bash
     export FAB_COMPLETION_CACHE_TASKS=false